lelelelelelelelelelelelele/OpenGU/README.md

 #### 2. **Installing from GitHub for Local Development**

-TODO: To install OpenGU for local development, clone the GitHub repository and install it from the source:
+To install OpenGU for local development, clone the GitHub repository and install it from the source:

 1. **Clone the Repository**